-If your child has both the passion and discipline for this new responsibility even when it’s hard, then club soccer is the right choice.
+If your child has the passion and discipline for this new responsibility even when it’s hard, then club soccer is the right choice.
 Otherwise, no!
 As you know, club soccer costs a lot of money.

 Usually, youth players enter club soccer in hopes of getting a college scholarship.
 However, clubs charge a large sum of money.
 Meaning, it’s highly expensive to play competitive soccer in the US.